-Contract Change Order Three: County Attorney Scott Bennett stated he had a Contract Change Order associated with the Jimmy Mayfield Boulevard Widening Project.
-He said the original engineer's estimates for aggregate base layer and asphalt binder were lower that what was actually needed for the project, and the net change in the contract for the additional aggregate is \$156,621.
+Jimmy Mayfield Boulevard Widening Project Contract Change Order Three: County Attorney Scott Bennett stated he had a Contract Change Order associated with the Jimmy Mayfield Boulevard Widening Project.
+He said the original engineer's estimates for aggregate base layer and asphalt binder were lower than what was actually needed for the project, and the net change in the contract for the additional aggregate is \$156,621.
 He said the County's Project Manager, David Jaeger, sent him a proposed Contract Change Order which he asked to have brought to the Board for approval so that the project can be completed.
 He said the change increased the total cost of the project to \$2,689,404.
-He said the total was still lower than the original estimated cost of the project which was \$2.8 million dollars, but the change order is needed to get the additional aggregate to complete the project.
+He said the total was still lower than the original estimated cost of the project which was \$2.8 million dollars.